 Original Source: Boston Tea Party

-On Thursday, December 16, 1773, the evening before the was due to be landed, Captain Roach appealed to Governor Hutchinson to allow his ship to leave without unloading its tea.
+On Thursday, December 16, 1773, the evening before the tea was due to be landed, Captain Roach appealed to Governor Hutchinson to allow his ship to leave without unloading its tea.
 When Roach returned and reported Hutchinson's refusal to a massive protest meeting, Samuel Adams said to the assembly, "This meeting can do nothing more to save the country".

-As though on cue, the thinly disguised as Narragansett Indians and armed with small hatchets and clubs, headed toward Griffin's Wharf (in Boston Harbor), where lay Dartmouth and the newly-arrived Beaver and Eleanour.
+As though on cue, the Sons of Liberty thinly disguised as Narragansett Indians and armed with small hatchets and clubs, headed toward Griffin's Wharf (in Boston Harbor), where lay Dartmouth and the newly-arrived Beaver and Eleanour.
 Swiftly and efficiently, casks of tea were brought up from the hold to the deck, reasonable proof that some of the "Indians" were, in fact, longshoremen.
 The casks were opened and the tea dumped overboard; the work, lasting well into the night, was quick, thorough, and efficient.
 By dawn, over 342 casks or 90,000 lbs (45 tons) of tea worth an estimated £10,000 had been consigned to waters of Boston harbor.
 Nothing else had been damaged or stolen, except a single padlock accidentally broken and anonymously replaced not long thereafter.

-Tea washed up on the shores around for weeks.
+Tea washed up on the shores around Boston for weeks.
 Attempts were made by the citizens of Boston to carry off some of the tea.
 A small number of small boats were rowed where the tea was visible, then beating it with oars to render it unusable.